Fathers Rights

 Where there are no serious safeguarding concerns, the Court considers that a child has the right to spend quality time and have a meaningful relationship with each parent.

-There is a common misconception that fathers have less rights in relation to their children as compared to mothers.
-Whilst this is untrue, it is correct that not all fathers automatically have ‘legal’ rights in relation to their children.
-This is referred to as ‘parental responsibility’ and, whether you have legal parental responsibility or not will depend on your circumstances.
+There is a common misconception that fathers have less rights than mothers.
+Although this isn’t entirely true, not all fathers automatically have ‘legal’ rights when it comes to their children.
+In UK law this is referred to as ‘parental responsibility’.
+Whether you have legal parental responsibility or not will depend on your circumstances.

 What is Parental Responsibility?

-Parental responsibility is defined as ‘…all the rights, duties, powers, responsibilities and authority which by law a parent of a child has in relation to the child and his property.’
-In other words, parental responsibility gives you the right to make important decisions about your child’s upbringing (i.e. their education, health and other day-to-day decisions).
+Parental responsibility is generally defined as the right to make important decisions about your child’s upbringing (i.e. their education, health and other day-to-day decisions).

-Biological mothers automatically have parental responsibility.
-However, fathers will only automatically parental responsibility automatically in the following circumstances:-
+In the UK, biological mothers automatically have parental responsibility.
+However, fathers only automatically have parental responsibility in the following circumstances:-

 1. Where the mother and father are married before the child was born, OR